Alvacodee/Alvacodee/README.md

 <img align="right" height="150" src="![alt text](image.png)"  />

 Welcome to my GitHub profile!
-I'm an Informatics student who interested in exploring Data Science, Artificial Intelligence/Machine Learning, and Deep Learning.
+I'm an Computer Science student who interested in exploring Data Science, Artificial Intelligence/Machine Learning, and Deep Learning.
 My primary interest lies in how data can be processed into valuable insights and integrated with artificial intelligence models to support decision-making.
 Furthermore, I'm also interested in Software Engineering as a foundation for building robust, scalable, and maintainable applications.
 The combination of a data-driven approach and software engineering is my focus in my work in the technology field.

 ### 💻 Language
 ###